 woman tying her shoes before running

-If you’re in search of the best shoes for high arches, look no further than the Nike Air Pegasus for lightweight comfort and unquestionable style.
+If you’re in search of the best shoes for high arches, look no further than the Brooks Glycerin 22 plush comfort and arch support.

-In this guide, we’ll help you choose the ideal shoes for a high arch, and get you running pain-free!
+In this guide, we’ll help you choose the five ideal shoes in 2025 for a high arch, and get you running pain-free!

 We’ve looked at the best shoes for high arches available online, and found some great options for runners with high arches.
 They span a range of styles and have different types of support built in.